humbertosales/rpiplay_docker/README.md

 |Raspberry Pi 3B |[Hypriot OS](https://blog.hypriot.com/) 1.10.0 |

 Please keep in mind that this image is not guaranteed to run on any platform that theoretically should be supported.

+## Please note
+This project is not under active maintenance and probably not the ultimate solution for the problem - It originated out of personal need and interest.
+I published it, to eventually help somebody.
+Also, a **huge thank you** to the awesome people who made this awesome software - I basically only copied it.